GWStuart/dot-files/setup.md

 There is also an AUR package for nvchad but it doesnt seem to work for me

+Within Nvchad there is alot you can configure.
+See the cheatsheet with `leader, c, h`

 ## AUR Helper
 Follow the following commands to install `yay`
 ```